Jules978/Codegorilla-Bootcamp-assignment-2-chatroom-with-php-backend-/README.md

 The messages are displayed by dumping the entire txt file into a div.
 This is done via a GET request function, repeats every second.

 # changes from v1:
-Fixed refresh issue
+Fixed refresh issue,
-Updated css (more mobile friendly)
+Updated css (more mobile friendly),
-Added timestamp to messages
+Added timestamp to messages,
 API protocol attempt: https://app.swaggerhub.com/apis/JJD/chatweek2/1.0.0

 # issues